 Click [Save & Close].

-Note: In some cases, particular event types may require you to enter bunker figures or may cause port arrival/departure times to be recorded.
+Note: In some cases, particular event types may require you to enter bunker figures.
+You will be notified about this.
+Events that require bunker figures but do not have them are highlighted in the voyage log with a colour.

 Use the “Send as mail” button at the top to report your event in an email.
-This will require using the mail template described in “How to create a new mail template?”.
+This will require using the mail templates described in “How to create a new mail template?”.

-How to add a template port/sailing event?
+How to add a port/sailing event template?

 Use an event template for setting up a series of events that are commonly used.
-You can add event template to any port at any time so that you can set up the series of events before you get there.
+You can add event templates to any port or sailing at any time, so that you can set up the series of events before you get there.